 If you find yourself in Dunsmuir, then you need to add this waterfall in Northern California to your must-see list.
 Mossbrae Falls presents over 50 feet of cascading water year-round.
 The Sacramento River runs below, and it’s the sweetest spot for some family photos and lifelong memories.

 7. Bassi Falls

 This one’s a beauty!
 Full disclosure here, there’s an easy walk from Ice House Road in Pollock Pines to this spot, but some like to take the two-to-three mile walk from the campground to access it.
 We’re more interested in the easy walk from the road on this one, personally.
 Minimum effort, maximum reward!

 8. Sempervirens Falls

 You can find this slice of heaven in the Big Basin National Park.
 Take the well-marked spur trail downhill, cross the road, and walk down a few steps to the viewing platform.
 Beside the platform, Sempervirens Creek falls over a 10-foot-high ledge and into a deep pool in a little sanctuary grotto.

 9. Basin Falls

 Uvas Canyon County Park in Morgan Hill is home to this 20-foot cascading waterfall.
 An easy trek to this place is just what the doctor ordered for the perfect day – oh, and a lazy day, at that!

 10. Alamere Falls

 This 40-foot waterfall can be found on the bluffs of Point Reyes.
 One of the most amazing beach waterfalls in Northern California, it’s a no-brainer of a bucket list trip.
 When are you going?

-Just in case you haven’t got your fill of Northern California waterfalls, take a peek at 15 more that might be worth a longer hike to access — but are worth it!
+Once you’ve tackled these no-hike waterfalls in NorCal, take a peek at these 15 Northern California waterfalls that require a longer hike to access — but are worth it!
 Put a few down on your calendar.
 Life is short – go for it!
 You will never regret it adventuring while you can.